camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 This way, you have much more security against typos and can easily make use of refactoring mechanisms offered by your IDE.

-However, if you also want to solve necessary type conversions (casting) or probably even complex serialization logic, we recommend that you use a *Data Accessor* class.
+However, if you also want to solve necessary type conversions (casting) or probably even complex serialization logic, we recommend that you use a **Data Accessor** class.
 It comes in two flavors:

-* A *Process Data Accessor*: knows the names and types of all process variables of a certain process definition.
+* A **Process Data Accessor**: Knows the names and types of all process variables of a certain process definition.
 It serves as the central point to declare variables for that process.
-* A *Process Variable Accessor*: encapsulates the access to exactly one variable.
+* A **Process Variable Accessor**: Encapsulates the access to exactly one variable.
 This is useful if you reuse certain variables in different processes.

-Consider for example the BPMN "Publish on Twitter" task in the Tweet Approval Process:
+Consider, for example, the BPMN "Publish on Twitter" task in the Tweet Approval Process:

 <div bpmn="handling-data-in-processes-assets/TwitterDemoProcess.bpmn" callouts="service_task_publish_on_twitter" />

 <span className="callout">1</span>

-We use a TweetPublicationDelegate to implement the "Publish on Twitter" task:
+We use a **TweetPublicationDelegate** to implement the "Publish on Twitter" task:

 ```java
 public class PublishTweetJobHandler implements JobHandler  {